Bekirerdem/BekirErdem/README.md

 ### ✨ I am currently a Frontend developer.

-### ✨ I have been developing myself in React & Nodejs fields.
+### ✨ I have been developing myself in React & Node.js fields.

 Languages and Tools: